How Seller of Travel Laws Impact Service Fees [+Free Service Fee Template]

 In a nutshell, I believe that an IC would be safe in collecting a fee charged by the host, as long as the funds were treated as required by the statute, even if the host later remitted the fees to the IC."

-In Summary: Here's what Mark said above, but in layperson-speak:
+Here's what Mark said above, but in layperson-speak:

 1. CA, WA & FL: If you collect service fees you must a.)
 Collect them through whomever holds the seller of travel registration.
 For many agents, this may be their host agency, which means the service fees are subject to your commission split with the host—bummer) or b.) apply for your own seller of travel number, set up your own merchant account (Stripe, Square, PayPal, etc.) and run your fees through there.
 If you go this route, make sure you have your own Errors & Omissions insurance policy.
 Service fees run through your own merchant account will not be covered under a host agency's policy.